willisk-main/shopifychallenge/README.md

 3. Update an existing item (.../inventory/update)
     - PUT request to localhost:8080/inventory/update
     - Include a JSON body of the item being added and make sure to include the id.
-The request will return an error if the id does not exist.
+The request will create a new item if the id does not exist.
-    - An example of an item to update:
+    - An example JSON body of an item to update:
       {
         "id": 1
         "name": "Apple Watch 7",